DRIVEWISE/VehiCool/README.md

 - Visualize 2D racetracks.
 - Visualize 3D racetracks. (not tested)
 - Animate and/or save a video in post-processing.
-- Animate and/or save a video step-by-step. (not tested)
+- Animate and/or save a video step-by-step (i.e., one step at a time, as if it was attached to a simulation).

 ### Upcoming